rahonalab/icinga2-docker/README.md

 ## Icinga Web 2

-Icinga Web 2 can be accessed at [http://localhost/icingaweb2](http://localhost/icingaweb2) with the credentials *icingaadmin*:*icinga* (if not set differently via variables).
+Icinga Web 2 can be accessed at [http://localhost/icingaweb2](http://localhost/icingaweb2) with the credentials set in secrets.env

 # Sending Notification Mails